bensouiciakram/wvborc-automation-bobelance-/readme.txt

 2- change the value of the executable (line 203) into the path of the executable of your executable in most case it'll be "C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe" in windows or "C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe" in linux

+3- make sure all chrome instance is not opened before running the script